The Kontsevich integral for bottom tangles in handlebodies: Introduction

 \subsection{Organization of the paper}

 as follows.
 In Section~\ref{sec:categories}, we define the categories $\B$, $\mathcal{H}$ and $\sLCob$.
 In Section~\ref{sec:Kontsevich}, we recall the definition of the usual Kontsevich integral ${Z:=Z^\T}$.
 In Section~\ref{sec:Jacobi}, we define the category $\bfA$ of Jacobi diagrams in handlebodies and we start studying its algebraic structure.
 In Section~\ref{sec:presentation}, we go further in this study by giving a presentation of $\bfA$ as a linear symmetric monoidal category.
 In Section~\ref{sec:quasi-Hopf}, we show that {each} Drinfeld associator $\varphi=\varphi(X,Y)$ {yields} a ribbon quasi-Hopf algebra $H_{\varphi}$ in the degree-completion $\hA$ of $\bfA$ and, in Section~\ref{sec:weight_systems}, we consider the weight system functors on $\AB$ associated to Lie algebras with symmetric ad-invariant $2$-tensors.
 The construction of the functor ${Z:=}Z^\B:\B_q\to\hA$ is done in Section~\ref{sec:extended_Kontsevich}, where we also give {some of its basic} properties.
 In Section~\ref{sec:construction_Zq}, we define the braided monoidal functor $\Zq^\varphi:{\B_q\to\hAq^\varphi}$: thanks to this variant of $Z^\B$, we interpret the values of~$Z^\B$ on a generating system of $\B_q$ as the result of applying Majid's transmutation to the ribbon quasi-Hopf algebra~$H_{\varphi}$.
 In Section~\ref{sec:universality}, we show that $\Zq^\varphi$ induces an isomorphism of braided monoidal categories between the completion of $\K\B_q$ with respect to the Vassiliev--Goussarov filtration and~$\hAq^\varphi$.
 In Section~\ref{sec:LMO_functor}, we explain how the functor $Z^\B:\B_q\to\hA$ refines the LMO functor $\widetilde{Z}:\LCob_q\to\tsA$.
-Finally, in Section~\ref{sec:perspectives}, we explain some of the expected applications of the constructions in this paper.
+Finally, in Section~\ref{sec:perspectives}, we explain some applications that we expect from our results.